ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Introduction

 \section{Introduction}

 Identification of high affinity drug-target interactions (DTI) powered by the available knowledgebase of protein - ligand interactions is an important first step in the drug discovery pipeline.
 Computational tools from structure-based drug design \citep{sledz2018protein} to quantitative structure–activity relationship (QSAR) \citep{bosc2019large} can accelerate this critical step by narrowing down potential binding partners.
 The prediction of binding affinity for novel interactions is still a challenging task because (i) representation of proteins and ligands in computational space is complicated by the inherent three-dimensional (3D) nature of the interaction \citep{limongelliligand}, (ii) as of April 2020, there are only around 17680 protein - ligand complex structures in PDBBind \citep{wang2004pdbbind}, (iii) the chemical space sampled by the currently available data (560K proteins in SwissProt \citep{apweiler2004uniprot}, 2M compounds in ChEMBL \citep{davies2015chembl}) is limited.
-Recently, powered by the increase in the quantity, quality, and coverage of protein - ligand interaction data as well as computational advances, machine learning is gaining traction in the DTI prediction task.
-DTI prediction has been investigated as a binary classification problem \citep{yamanishi2008predict, bleakley2009, ozturk2016comparative, zhang2017drug, peng2017predicting, wen2017deep, gao2018interpretable, chu2019dti, lee2019deepconv} or a regression problem to predict affinity \citep{pahikkala2014toward, he2017simboost, gomes2017atomic, ozturk2018deepdta, jimenez2018k, stepniewska2018development, zhang2019deepbindrg, deepAffinity}.